drewmee/PyEEM/README.md

 <!--- Badge for PyPI package https://img.shields.io/pypi/v/pyeem -->
 <!--- Badge for codecov -->

 Python library for the preprocessing, analysis, and visualization of Excitation Emission Matrices (EEMs).
-Full documentation can be found [here](https://www.youtube.com/watch?v=oHg5SJYRHA0).

 ## Installation